BestTimesToVisit.com Logo

 Top Things to Do

-Venture to the UNESCO World Heritage site of Twyfelfontein to marvel at ancient San (Bushman) rock engravings, some dating back thousands of years.
-These intricate carvings depict animals and human figures, offering a fascinating glimpse into the spiritual and daily lives of early inhabitants of this arid land.
+Venture slightly outside the park to Twyfelfontein (a UNESCO World Heritage Site) to witness ancient San rock engravings, some dating back thousands of years.
+These intricate carvings depict animals and human figures, offering a profound connection to Namibia's earliest inhabitants.
+Hire a local guide to decipher the stories etched into the sandstone.

 See all 7 things to do →